Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers: Decentralized Implementation

 \subsubsection{Sign Selection}

-The sign $s_{i,t}\in\{-1,+1\}$ acts as a local estimate of the unknown data center mode $m_t$, enabling a decentralized approximation of \eqref{eq:ideal_tracking} using only local voltage measurements.
+The sign $s_{i,t}\in\{-1,+1\}$ acts as a local estimate of the unknown data center phase $\phi_t$, enabling a decentralized approximation of \eqref{eq:ideal_tracking} using only local voltage measurements.
 We choose:

-Because the bias approximates the midpoint between the two operating levels and intra-phase fluctuations are typically much smaller than the level separation, the voltage remains consistently above or below the bias within each phase, providing a simple decentralized rule for reference selection.
+Because the bias approximates the midpoint between the two reference levels and intra-phase fluctuations are typically much smaller than the level separation, the voltage remains mostly above or below the bias within each phase, providing a simple decentralized rule for reference selection.